-In June 2020, we issued our 2025 Notes.
+In June 2020, we issued our 0.375% Convertible Senior Notes due 2025 (the "2025 Notes").
 We will need to make cash payments (a) if holders of our 2025 Notes require us to repurchase all, or a portion of, their 2025 Notes upon the occurrence of a fundamental change (e.g., a change of control of Palo Alto Networks, Inc.) before the maturity date, (b) upon conversion of our 2025 Notes, or (c) to repay our 2025 Notes in cash at their maturity unless earlier converted or repurchased.
-Effective May 1, 2024 through July 31, 2024, all of the 2025 Notes are convertible.
-If all of the note holders decided to convert their 2025 Notes, we would be obligated to pay the \$1.2 billion principal amount of the 2025 Notes in cash.
+Effective November 1, 2024 through January 31, 2025, all of the 2025 Notes are convertible.
+If all of the note holders decided to convert their 2025 Notes, we would be obligated to pay the \$0.6 billion principal amount of the 2025 Notes in cash.
 Under the terms of the 2025 Notes, we also have the option to settle the amount of our conversion obligation in excess of the aggregate principal amount of the 2025 Notes in cash or shares of our common stock.
 If our cash provided by operating activities, together with our existing cash, cash equivalents, and investments, and existing sources of financing, are inadequate to satisfy these obligations, we will need to obtain third-party financing, which may not be available to us on commercially reasonable terms or at all, to meet these payment obligations.